Skip to main content

 The This Keyword: Context-Dependent Behavior

-The this keyword in JavaScript can be confusing because it depends on how a function is called:
+The this keyword is confusing because it depends on how a function is called:

 this-keyword.js